Richmond County Country Club: Course description

 Todt Hill postcard with player on the 3rd green, in front of the 5th green and the 9th green at the "highest point" on top of the hill in the background.

 RCCC's golf course routing is out and back, i.e. once you leave the 1st tee you will not return to the clubhouse until you reach the 18th green.
 There is a half-way house near the 10th green and the 13th tee.
 The course has a number of elevation changes with the front 9 eventually working its way close to the top of Todt Hill, the highest point along the American Atlantic seaboard south of the State of Maine.
-The 10th tee offers a wonderful view of the surrounding area.
+The 10th tee offers a view of the surrounding area.

 The golf course has small to medium size greens, some of which have multiple plateaus.
-The rolling topography and the course's proximity to New York Harbor make for some interesting putting challenges - first time players of the course will claim that some putts defy gravity and break uphill.
+The rolling topography and the course's proximity to New York Harbor make for some interesting putting challenges.

 Club member Ernest Flagg was considered one of the world's leading architects while he lived on Staten Island.
 He owned a large amount of land on Todt Hill, especially near the grounds of RCCC.
 Flagg was noted for his unique designs in which he used serpentine rock that was quarried from Todt Hill.
 The remains of one quarry can be seen below you as you move from the 2nd green to the 3rd tee.
 Many of the homes near RCCC, along Todt Hill Road and Flagg Place, were built using the quarried serpentine.
 St. Charles Seminary, a large mansion like structure near RCCC's main clubhouse, was Flagg's home.